Rangjung

 Rangjung in Tibetan and probably as much in Dzongkha expresses the concept of a self-arisen manifestation.
-All over the Tibetan cultural sphere there are sacred seed syllables, mantras or depiction of deities that a presumed not to be man-made, but "rangjung", self arisen or autogenic.
+All over the Tibetan cultural sphere there are sacred seed syllables, mantras or depictions of deities that a presumed not to be man-made, but "rangjung", self arisen or autogenic.
 For example, in the Jokhang Temple in Lhasa is a rangjung goats head in a side chapel protruding out of a big rock.